 As well as being anti-inflammatory, beta-caryophyllene is thought to offer protection against oxidative stress.
 It increases the activity of a chemical called superoxide dismutase (SOD), an antioxidant the body produces naturally.

 Since inflammation and oxidative stress are at the root of many chronic diseases, beta-caryophyllene could be an effective preventative medicine.
-Its combination of valuable properties means that the terpene could protect against a range of serious medical conditions.
+Its combination of valuable properties means that the terpene could protect against a range of severe medical conditions.

 - Heart disease